xcp-ng/xcp-ng-org/docs/develprocess.md

 Bits of information can be inferred from [Import-RPM-build-dependencies-from-CentOS-and-EPEL](https://github.com/xcp-ng/xcp/wiki/Import-RPM-build-dependencies-from-CentOS-and-EPEL)

 ### Other tags
 In a previous section, I've tried to explain what tags are used for in Koji.
 We use them also for something else.
-We probably even mis-use them.
+We probably even misuse them.

 Once a day, we run a job that makes sure every *build* in our Koji instance is tagged with one of the following tags:
 * `built-by-xcp`: RPMs built by our build system.